 If you love Jaffa cakes, you should definitely try making this delicious loaf cake.
 Infused with orange and drizzled in chocolate ganache, this loaf cake takes the best part of a classic Jaffa cake and turns it into something to share.

 Get the recipe: Jaffa cake drizzle loaf

-Calling all peanut butter fans, have you seen our new favourite cake?
-The Reese’s Pieces peanut butter cake.
-With a rich chocolate sponge and nutty peanut butter buttercream your family are going to love this cake.
+Calling all peanut butter fans, have you seen our new favourite, the Reese's Pieces peanut butter cake?
+With a rich chocolate sponge and nutty peanut butter buttercream, your family are going to love this cake.